-Catch limits for by-catch species groups (macrourids, skates (Rajids) and other species) are defined in Conservation Measure 33-03 and provided in Table 2.
+Catch limits for by-catch species groups (Macrourus spp., skates and rays, and other species) are defined in Conservation Measure 33-03 and provided in Table 2.

 If the by-catch of any one species is equal to, or greater than, 1 tonne in any one haul or set, then the fishing vessel must move at least 5 nautical miles away for a period of at least five days.